itswhisp/GuiaEditorGD/guias/Objetos/EditarGrupos.md

 - **NoGlow:** Disables the glow emitted from solid objects and Spikes, as seen in figure 6.5.

 ![](https://guia.jorge603.xyz/assets/img/figures/62.png)
-*Figure 6.5: Two Monsters with "NoGlow" disabled and enabled respectively.*
+*Figure 6.5: Two Monsters with "NoGlow" disabled and enabled respectively.*<br>

 - **ScaleStick:** By default, the player's X position will not change when standing on a scaling object.
 With this option enabled, the player's position moves the corresponding distance from the scale center.
 - **NoParticle:** Disables the particles on Orbs and Portals.